Author Site Reviewresults

 PURPOSE

-To ensure Paramedics are aware of the employer’s expectation while in the care and control of vehicle operations.
+To ensure Paramedics are aware of the employer’s expectations while in the care and control of vehicle operations.

 APPLICATION